jethome-ru/zigbee-firmware/ti/coordinator/cc2538_cc2592/README.md

 * Flash firmware to stick (remove it if you want to flash with J-Link)
 * Start zigbee2mqtt

+**NOTE: New stick should have fresh NVMEM.** You can use next script to erase it: [zStackEraseAllNvMem.js](https://github.com/Koenkk/zigbee2mqtt/blob/master/scripts/zStackEraseAllNvMem.js)

 ## Flashing with UART (SBL)

 * Make sure that your current firmware has SBL enabled.